 - (1) Design Computation Set.
-The complete set of design computations for the alternative bridge design shall include both substructure and superstructure and all appurtenances required. - (2) Engineering Identification.
+The complete set of design computations for the alternative bridge design shall include both substructure and superstructure and all appurtenances required. - (2) Design Check Computation Set.
+The complete set of independent design check computations for the alternative bridge design shall include both substructure and superstructure and all appurtenances required. - (3) Engineering Identification.
 The design and independent design check computations shall clearly identify the firm and individuals who performed the computations.
-The plans for the alternate bridge shall show the names of the design firm, designer and detailer in the title block; and each plan sheet shall bear a completed initial block in the left margin, as shown in the CDOT Bridge Manual, for the persons who performed the design, detail, and quantity functions. - (3) Discrepancies Between Design and Design Check Computations.
-Discrepancies between the design and the design check shall be resolved by the Contractor and all corrections shall be reflected in the design computations.

-In the event of a conflict or difference in interpretation of the design criteria, standards, or specifications that cannot be resolved, the decision of the Engineer shall be final.

-(4) Structure Rating.
-The structure shall be rated in accordance with the CDOT Bridge Rating Manual and subsection 3.2 of the CDOT Bridge Design Manual.
+The plans for the alternate bridge shall show the names of the design firm, designer and detailer in the title block; and each plan sheet shall bear a completed initial block in the left margin, as shown in the CDOT Bridge Manual, for the persons who performed the design, detail, and quantity functions. - (4) Discrepancies Between Design and Design Check Computations.
+Discrepancies between the design and the design check shall be resolved by the Contractor and all corrections shall be reflected in the design computations. - In the event of a conflict or difference in interpretation of the design criteria, standards, or specifications that cannot be resolved, the decision of the Engineer shall be final. - (5) Structure Rating.
+The structure shall be rated in accordance with the CDOT Bridge Rating Manual, the AASHTO Manual for Bridge Evaluation, 1st Edition 2008, and subsection 3.2 of the CDOT Bridge Design Manual.